 Well, we help you with all of these things listed below!

-Here are 20 tips for Intuitive Eating and Eating Disorder Recovery in 2020.
+Here are 20 tips for Intuitive Eating and Eating Disorder Recovery.

 We would be so honored to be a partner on your journey to health this year.
-If you’re interested in working on any of these topics, email me back to see if nutrition counseling is right for you.
+If you’re interested in working on any of these topics, email us to see if nutrition counseling is right for you.

 - Work to ensure adequate nourishment from food – Even on the days when the voices telling you to restrict are loud, ensure you are getting enough nutrition to maintain your health.